 Why this works:

-• Local & Fast: The proxy is lightweight and lives close to the actual Claude Code project.
+- Local & Fast: The proxy is lightweight and lives on the same machine as your application.

-• Performance: It re-streams response tokens back and processes observed data via tokio::spawn in Rust, making latency impact negligible.
+- Performance: It re-streams response tokens back immediately.
+It then processes observed data via tokio::spawn in background, making latency impact negligible.

-• Portable: The binary (packaged Python wheel or Node native add-on for TypeScript) is under 1.5MB and runs on almost any platform.
+- Portable: The binary is under 2MB and runs on almost any platform.

-• Zero-Friction Setup: The solution works out of the box with just installation and initialization, no configuration of environment variables or base URLs required.
+- Zero-Friction Setup: Works out of the box with just installation and initialization, no configuration of environment variables or base URLs required.

 The Result

-True to our obsession with developer experience, we refused to make this complicated.
+We went to great lengths to keep installation as simple as possible.
 The setup is just an install command and 1-2 lines of code.
-We respect the time of the researchers and engineers who rely on Laminar.
 We want you analyzing your agents, not wrestling with your instrumentation.

 You can view a sample trace here